Nature Walks

 “I find thinking initially in terms of habitat is a good way to make sense of nature; what grows and lives in certain conditions and why, and how that all fits together, so many of my nature days are habitat-focused.
 Public nature days are aimed at beginners and assume no previous knowledge.
 You will learn but you won’t be bombarded with facts.
 The aim isn’t to learn lots of species names but to get an overview of the topic, in order to better understand and appreciate it; and above all to enjoy it.” — Geri Skeens

-This year Geri is leading a series of walks at Yarner Woods.
-Yarner forms part of England’s first nature reserve: East Dartmoor National Nature Reserve.
-The reserve includes the very special habitat known as temperate rainforest, just as special as tropical rainforest but rarer.
+For 2025 Geri is leading a series of events in the wonderful habitat known as temperate rainforest, just as special as tropical rainforest but rarer.
 These biodiversity hotspots contain species of global importance and are a joy to visit.

 Bespoke Nature Walks and Workshops